phirt13/FE_code_challenge/README.md

 ## Code Fellows: Code Challenge

-* These are my answers to the Front-End DA Code Challenge problem set.
+These are my answers to the Front-End DA problem set.

 ### Challenges: